mezu/runify/README.md

 runify
 ======

-.net continuous unit testing, runify automatically executes tests in your assemblies.
+.net continuous unit testing, runify automatically executes tests in your assemblies. runify only monitors for changes to files that contain "Tests" in their names

 dependencies
 ============